 We only dealt with frames having one unary modality $\Box$ .
-Can we extend the results of this paper to arbitrary frames with many polyadic modalities?
-Is it interesting?
+It may be of interest to extend the results of this paper to arbitrary frames with many polyadic modalities.

-We began to work on characterising quasimodal classes in section 5.
+We began to work on characterizing quasimodal classes in section 5.
 Although we gave some properties about quasimodal classes, we could not solve this problem.